Find Grad Schools

 70 Yearly Graduations

 Drexel University is the 6th most popular school in the nation for students seeking a master's degree in biomedical science.
 Roughly 23,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $58,293 per year, while in-state graduate students, on average, pay $36,234 per year.
+The average in-state tuition for full-time undergraduates is $56,595 per year, while in-state graduate students, on average, pay $36,234 per year.
 During the most recent year for which we have data, 70 people received their master's degree in biomedical science from Drexel.
-About 63% of this group were women, and 84% were students from an underrepresented racial-ethnic group.
-Data shows that Drexel graduates that hold this degree go on to make a median salary of $45,974.
+Around 73% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 67 Yearly Graduations

 Rosalind Franklin University of Medicine and Science comes in at #7 on our list of the most popular colleges offering master's degrees in biomedical science.
 Roughly 2,000 attend the school each year.
 During the most recent year for which we have data, 67 people received their master's degree in biomedical science from RFUMS.
-Of these students, 65% were women and 55% were members of underrepresented racial-ethnic groups.
-Rosalind Franklin University of Medicine and Science biomedical science graduates who receive their master's degree go on to jobs earning a median salary of $45,974.
+Around 44% of these students were from an underrepresented racial-ethnic group, and 58% were women.

 #8